forgery810/fl-studio-alesis-vixx/README.md

 - The .vi6, .vi4 and .vi2 files were created using the Alesis layout editor and are optimized for the script.
 The 49(.vi4) and 25(.vi2) files are untested but should work.

+## Bugs

+- When the master track is selected in Mixer, other tracks do not respond appropriately to knob turns